nmrdata/bigmap-solid-state-nmr/README.md

 The goal of this project is to provide an open source microservice (app) for the visualization and analysis of solid-state NMR data accessible via a modern web front-end (React).

-The project is open-source (MIT license) and is available on https://git.nmrium.org.
-An exhaustive documentation can be found on https://docs.nmrium.org.
+The project is open-source (MIT license) and is available on [https://git.nmrium.org](https://git.nmrium.org).
+An exhaustive documentation can be found on [https://docs.nmrium.org](https://docs.nmrium.org).

-In order to show the possibilities, we have created a solid state NMR dataset in this repository.
+In order to show the possibilities, we provide here a solid state NMR dataset.
-It can be previewed [here](https://www.nmrium.org/nmrium#?toc=https%3A%2F%2Fnmrdata.github.io%2Fbigmap-solid-state-nmr%2Ftoc.json).
+It can be previewed from this link [https://www.nmrium.org/nmrium#?toc=https%3A%2F%2Fnmrdata.github.io%2Fbigmap-solid-state-nmr%2Ftoc.json](https://www.nmrium.org/nmrium#?toc=https%3A%2F%2Fnmrdata.github.io%2Fbigmap-solid-state-nmr%2Ftoc.json).

 ## Integration in your own React website

-`NMRium` is published on `npm`.
-If you want to reuse it you should first install it:
+`NMRium` is published on `npm` and can be installed using:

 `npm i nmrium`

-It can then be included in your `jsx` component using the following syntax
+It can then be included in your `jsx` component using the following syntax:

 ```jsx
 import NMRium from "nmrium";